rust-lang/book/second-edition/src/ch18-03-pattern-syntax.md

 You can also use the or operator `|` in a match guard to specify multiple patterns, and the match guard condition will apply to all of the patterns.
-Listing 18-31 shows the precedence of combining a match guard with a pattern that uses `|`.
+[Listing 18-31][Listing-18-31] shows the precedence of combining a match guard with a pattern that uses `|`.
 The important part of this example is that the `if y` match guard applies to 4, 5, *and* 6, even though it might look like `if y` only applies to 6: